astro-derek/first-plugin/README.md

 OPTIONS
--n, --sobject                     The name of the object -f, --field                       The name of the field
+-n, --sobject                     The name of the object -f, --field                       The name of the field -s, --sortby                      The name of the field to sort the details by.
+Defaults to Name

 EXAMPLES
-Show a list of field names, api names, types and lengths on the Account sobject:

 $ sfdx potter:schema:fields --sobject Account
+  Show a list of field names, api names, types and lengths on the Account sobject

-Show all the information for the Account.Name field
+$ sfdx potter:schema:fields --sobject Account --field Name Show all the information for the Account.Name field

+$ sfdx potter:schema:fields --sobject Account --sortby label Show a list of fields for the Account object and sort the results by label

-  $ sfdx potter:schema:fields --sobject Account --field Name
+$ sfdx potter:schema:fields --sobject Account --sortby type Show a list of fields for the Account object and sort the results by type

 ```